UA-DETRAC: A New Benchmark and Protocol for Multi-Object Detection and Tracking

-As discussed above, it is necessary to consider object detection and tracking jointly in evaluation.
-Thus, we introduce the \ds metrics, \ie, PR-MOTA, PR-MOTP, PR-MT, PR-ML, PR-IDS, PR-FM, PR-FP, and PR-FN scores, based on the basic evaluation metrics by considering the effect of detection modules.
-First, we take the basic evaluation metric MOTA as an example to describe the way to calculate the PR-MOTA score.
-The PR-MOTA curve (see Figure~\ref{fig:combine-evaluation}) is a three dimension curve characterizing the relation between object detection performance (precision and recall) and object tracking performance (MOTA).
-In the following, we describe the steps to create a PR-MOTA curve and scores. \begin{enumerate} \item We first vary the detection threshold~\footnote{Specifically, we vary the threshold $10$ times from the minimal to the maximal scores of input detections to generate the PR-MOTA curve.} gradually to generate different object detections (bounding boxes) corresponding to different values of precision $p$ and recall $r$.
-The two dimension curve corresponding to $(p,r)$ is the {\em precision-recall} (PR) curve ${\cal C}$ that delineates the region of possible PR values of object detection. \item For a particular set of object detections determined by $(p,r)$, we apply an object tracking algorithm and compute the resulting MOTA score $\Psi(p, r)$.
+{\flushleft \textbf{Proposed evaluation metric.}} In this work, we show it is necessary to consider the effect of detection performance on MOT evaluation and introduce the \ds metrics\footnote{Notably, it is not sufficient to compare two MOT systems based on MOTA scores that generated by two settings of input detection with different FN and FP values.
+Similar to the case in object detection, it is not meaningful to compare the performance of two detectors based on the different points on the PR curves.
+Thus, the maximum value on the PR-MOTA curve is not a good choice to compare the performance of the trackers.
+We expect a tracker achieving better performance as it can generate better performance with any different settings of detections.
+In this work, we use the average MOTA score over the PR curve of a detector, \ie, PR-MOTA, for comparison.}, \ie, the PR-MOTA, PR-MOTP, PR-MT, PR-ML, PR-IDS, PR-FM, PR-FP, and PR-FN scores, to take the effect of object detection into account, based on the basic evaluation metrics.
+First, we take the basic evaluation metric MOTA as an example to describe the PR-MOTA score.
+The PR-MOTA curve (see Figure \ref{fig:combine-evaluation}) is a three-dimensional curve characterizing the relationship between object detection (precision and recall) and tracking (MOTA).
+In the following, we describe the steps to generate a PR-MOTA curve and calculate the score: \begin{enumerate} \item We first vary the detection threshold\footnote{Specifically, we vary the threshold $10$ times with equal interval from the minimal to the maximum detection scores to generate the PR-MOTA curve.} gradually to generate different object detection results (bounding boxes) corresponding to different values of precision $p$ and recall $r$.
+The two-dimensional curve corresponding to $(p,r)$ is the {\em precision-recall} (PR) curve ${\cal C}$ that delineates the region of possible PR values of a detector. \item For a set of detection results determined by $(p,r)$, we apply an object tracking algorithm and compute the resulting MOTA score $\Psi(p, r)$.